-- 12.1 Members maintain and develop their competence throughout their professional lives by engaging in activities such as continuing professional education, supervision and personal psychotherapy and conduct their professional lives with integrity. - 12.2 Members take all reasonable steps to promote good and avoid harm to their clients as a result of the therapy process.
-In the event of harm being found to be done, members take responsibility for acknowledging that harm as well as appropriate responsibility for restitution or reparation. - 12.3 Members assess and monitor their own level of competence, work within those limits and refer where necessary. - 12.3.1 Work with children requires specialist knowledge and training.
-Members should only undertake psychotherapeutic work with children after meeting appropriate training standards and recognised skill. - 12.3.2 Working with young people requires appropriate skill and/or experience and members should only undertake psychotherapeutic work with young people where they have the appropriate training and/or skill and experience to do so. - 12.3.3 Work with couples requires appropriate training and/or experience.
-Members should only undertake psychotherapeutic work with couples where they have the appropriate training and/or experience and are qualified to do so. - 12.4 If a client requires additional services in conjunction with psychotherapy members should bring this to the client's attention. - 12.5 Members should monitor their own physical and emotional capacities and functioning and seek professional help and/or refer when their functioning is impaired to the extent it significantly affects the on-going welfare of their client(s).
+- 12.1 Members maintain and develop their competence throughout their professional lives by engaging in activities such as continuing professional education, supervision and personal psychotherapy and conduct their professional lives with integrity. - 12.2 Members take all reasonable steps to promote good and avoid harm to their clients as a result of the therapy process. - 12.3 Members assess and monitor their own level of competence, work within those limits and refer where necessary. - 12.3.1 Work with children, adolescents, and couples requires specialist knowledge and training.
+Members should only undertake psychotherapeutic work with such clients where they have the appropriate training and/or skill and experience to do so. - 12.4 If a client requires additional services in conjunction with psychotherapy members should bring this to the client's attention. - 12.5 Members should monitor their own physical and emotional capacities and functioning and seek professional help and/or refer when their functioning is impaired to the extent it significantly affects the on-going welfare of their client(s). - 12.6 Members should advise the Ethics Committee where an adverse finding has been made by an external organization, such as the HCCC, or other body to which they are subject.